CAISC/pytwitch/README.md

 Install
 ===

-You can't install pytwitch yet, this is just the documentation for it!
+You can install pytwitch with pip.
+Just remember it's __far from done yet__.
+So there isn't much you can do with it... yet!

 ```bash
 pip install pytwitch